-If you’re a big company, negative publicity can be shaken off through a coordinated PR effort, an expensive advertising campaign or even a strategic sacrificial firing or two.
-Yet when you’re a small business, negative publicity can be extremely difficult to fight.
+If you’re a big company, negative publicity can be shaken off through a coordinated PR effort, an expensive advertising campaign, or even a strategic sacrificial firing or two.
+Yet, negative publicity can be extremely difficult to fight when you’re a small business.
 That’s especially true for negative reviews your business may incur on sites like Yelp, where unhappy customers can air their grievances for the entire world to see.
 Negative reviews on Yelp or other review sites can be devastating — nearly 60 percent of people say a negative review of a local business affects their opinion of that business.

-For example, reviews that promote one of your competitors can be flagged for removal from the site, as can reviews featuring explicit or offensive content, or reviews that are written on someone else’s behalf.
+For example, reviews promoting one of your competitors can be flagged for removal from the site, as reviews featuring explicit or offensive content or reviews written on someone else’s behalf.
 Take a look at the following guide for a list of reviews that Yelp will remove from your business’s page.
-It’s probably not the type of solution you’re wishing for, but it’s at least a small measure of control that can help you manage your business’s online reputation.
+It’s probably not the type of solution you wish for, but it’s at least a small measure of control that can help you manage your business’s online reputation.

 Author bio: Lee McNiel, Founder and CEO of ReviewPush, graduated from Texas State University and has extensive experience in online review management.
 McNiel assists local businesses, franchises, and multi-location businesses with monitoring and managing their online reviews.